Kumori7/Online-Restaurant-SpringBoot-with-html/README.md

 This is a Java Spring boot application i am currently working on which is in early stages before ready for completion.

- Planned functionaility

-#login system

-#update login details

-#create menu item using postman client

-#auto generate menu item code for every created item for order

-#Display a list of menu items with name, price and item code

-#use a shoppping cart to store items, remove items and update cart total price

-#5% service charge added to cost based on 5% of total order price

-# minimum order fee for total cost of order

-#add cart list to checkout to create order history to store order details in database with order creation date